jaison080/iedc-blog/content/post/hello-world.md

 So far the blog team consists of 7 members with the team headed by [Amal Dev](https://github.com/amaldevcd) and Alan.

-We had 2 second years, 4 first years and one third year excluding me, AmalDev, Allen and Lisa(Tech subhead✨)
+We have 2 second years, 4 first years and one third year excluding me, AmalDev, Allen and Lisa(Tech subhead✨)

-You can see all the team members [here](https://github.com/orgs/IEDCMEC/teams/blog-team/members).

-Special mention goes to Jason Dennis and Gokulnath whose enthusiasm to make PRs and add features to the blog so quickly, surprised me greatly.
-And, boy was I happy!
+Special mention goes to [Jason Dennis](https://github.com/jaison080/) and [Gokulnath](https://github.com/gokz1119/) whose enthusiasm to make PRs and add features to the blog so quickly, surprised me greatly.
+And boy, was I happy!

+You can check out our blog repository [here](https://github.com/IEDCMEC/iedc-blog) to discover the team members.
+P.S.
+We're open to contributions as well :)

 ### Then